Scientific Name

 How to Grow and Care

-Oenothera plants can be propagated by dividing established clumps in the spring or in the fall.
+Oenothera plants can be propagated by dividing established clumps from spring to fall.
 Softwood cuttings may be struck in late spring.
 Easy to grow Oenothera seeds can be sown directly in the garden in late summer, early fall, or planted early in the spring.

 Origin